Rothamsted/knetminer/revision-history.md

 ## Miscellanea
 * Migration to Java 17, new Java features available to developers.
 * Migration to recent versions of Tomcat and Jetty (used for building), with consequent migration of old J2EE libraries (eg, `java.servlet` to Jakarta, #74f27f0)
 * Neo4j mode migrated to Neo4 5.10.x
-* Various dependencies upgrades.
+* Various dependencies upgraded.
 * Minor enhancements to demo/aratiny launching scripts and continuous integration scripts.
 * Maven build, option to run aratiny in single-specie mode added (#a387ee9, #cf23443).
 * Several new example queries added to better showcase updated user limits.